galopago/misistemita/b-screw-terminal-wire-connectors/b03/README.md

 ## Usage example 1

-Power input and external powered sensor, i.e. I2C, SPI, RS485, etc. Up to 3 signal wires, plus power and ground for the sensor.
-Quick and easy commissioning thanks to the power connections for the sensor already carried out the right side of the screw terminal.
+Power input and external two powered sensor, i.e. OneWire, I2C, RS485, etc. Up to 2 signal wires, plus power and ground for the two sensors.
+Quick and easy commissioning thanks to the power connections for the sensors already carried out the right side of the screw terminal.

 Single connection point|Single point close-up|Power wires connected|Board fixed to enclosure|
 -----------------------|---------------------|---------------------|------------------------|